ssr-yuki/ssr-yuki.github.io/index.md

 # Biography

 Yuki Onishi is a Research Staff (a.k.a.
 Project Researcher) in robotics at the School of Engineering, Tokyo Institute of Technology, Japan.
+He serves as a principal investigator of the strategical basic research program ACT-X, Japan Science and Technology Agency (JST).

-He is also a Ph.D student in control engineering supervised by Prof. Mitsuji Sampei.
+He is also a doctoral student in control engineering advised by Prof. Mitsuji Sampei.

 > Yuki Onishi was born in 1998.
 He received his B.E. and M.E. degrees in control engineering from Tokyo Institute of Technology, in 2019 and 2021, respectively.
 He is currently a research staff at Tokyo Institute of Technology while pursing his Ph.D degree.
 Since Nov.
 2020, he has been a principal investigator of the strategical basic research program ACT-X, Japan Science and Technology Agency (JST).
 His research interests are mathematics for robotics.
 >